2007 Syracuse Orange football team: Iowa

-Syracuse's scoring chances were limited to two field goal attempts.
-Orange kicker Patrick Shadle had a 38 and a 39 yard attempt blocked in the loss.

 The one bright spot for the 'Cuse came on the defensive end.
 Despite giving up 35 points in the defeat, Syracuse caught two interceptions and forced on fumble.
 The first interception came late in the first half off a pass from Christensen.
+Syracuse's scoring chances were limited to two field goal attempts.
+Orange kicker Patrick Shadle had a 38 and a 39 yard attempt blocked in the loss.
+On special teams, Kenny Iwebema blocked two field goals to help preserve the worst loss for Syracuse coach Greg Robinson in his tenure with the Orange.
+The 35-point loss was Syracuse's most-lopsided since a 51–14 loss to Georgia Tech in the 2004 Champs Sports Bowl.
+After the game, Syracuse running back Curtis Brinkley said:

 Illinois

 Syracuse's second straight Big Ten opponent came when the 'Cuse met Illinois.
 The Orange had defeated the Illini a year before, 31-21 in Champaign.
 Much like the previous week in Iowa, Syracuse struggled to stop the Illinois offense.
 The Illini opened the game with a 70-yard drive for a touchdown.
 Illinois scored after six plays, the last a 22-yard touchdown pass from Juice Williams to tight end Jeff Cumberland.
 The Illini scored later in the first quarter on a 2-yard run by Rashard Mendenhall.

 Mendenhall wasn't through there.
 He ran for two more touchdowns in the win, including a 50-yard run late in the third quarter.
 Mendenhall totaled 150 yards on 16 carries and finished with 3 touchdowns.

 Offensively for Syracuse, the Orange started out slow.
 Syracuse didn't record a first down until the second quarter and didn't break through until the third quarter when kicker Patrick Shadle kicked for a 44-yard field goal.
 Syracuse scored a touchdown later in the third off a 2-yard run by Jeremy Sellers.

 The offensive improvements were outdone by Iowa.
 The Hawkeyes finished the game with scores of their last five possessions.
 Three of those drive resulted in touchdowns.

 "Obviously, I’m frustrated and I want to keep working and getting better," said Syracuse head coach Greg Robinson after the game.
 "There were some things in that game that we can still grow from and obviously we’re a team that is a work-in-progress, big time.
 I thought there were some things that were encouraging – especially on offensive side of the ball.
 I saw a couple of things on defense from a couple of young players and we’ll see what happens."